CHATS-lab/persuasive_jailbreaker/README.md

-# Fine-tuning Aligned Language Models Compromises Safety, Even When Users Do Not Intend To!
+# How Johnny Can Persuade LLMs to Jailbreak Them: Rethinking Persuasion to Challenge AI Safety by Humanizing LLMs
-This is the project page of the paper: Fine-tuning Aligned Language Models Compromises Safety, Even When Users Do Not Intend To!
+This is the project page of the paper: How Johnny Can Persuade LLMs to Jailbreak Them: Rethinking Persuasion to Challenge AI Safety by Humanizing LLMs